 When it comes to toppings, anything goes, but here are a few ideas:

 Crisp lettuce – Yes, this is a place to revere iceberg lettuce.
 Chopped Romaine is also a great choice.
 If you rinse and chop the lettuce, you can place it in the fridge, and it will get even crispier.

 Tomatoes – Cherry, Roma, you name 'em or pick 'em.
 Fresh tomatoes are a taco salad tradition.

 Black olives – If you love them, you love them. ½ a cup of sliced black olives is a must for my taco salad.

 Avocado – Want to keep them fresh while you get on with the rest of your salad?
 Cube them and then toss them in lemon or lime juice.
 Cover them until you are ready to use them.

 Salsa, hot sauce, or pico de gallo – Serve something extra spicy on the salad or on the side for folks who can’t get enough heat.

-Plant-based sour cream – Whenever you can, do it, go for vegan sour cream.
+Sour cream – Whenever you can, do it, go for vegan sour cream.
 If you aren’t feeling the love for a particular dressing, try mixing sour cream with salsa or hot sauce.
 No nuts?
 Don't skip the sour cream; make it with sunflower seeds.